Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 Balance sheet liabilities: what does the company owe?

 Liabilities represent the company’s debts or obligations to external parties.
 It takes all forms of debt into consideration, such as outstanding loans or tax payments.
-They are also classified into different categories, current liabilities and long-term liabilities.
+These can also be placed into different categories – to note, current liabilities and long-term liabilities.

 Balance sheet shareholders’ equity